kyma-project/kyma/docs/kyma/04-02-local-installation.md

      ```
      >**NOTE:** Mozilla Firefox uses its own certificate keychain.
 If you want to access the Console UI though Firefox, add the Kyma wildcard certificate to the certificate keychain of the browser.
 To access the Application Connector and connect an external solution to the local deployment of Kyma, you must add the certificate to the trusted certificate storage of your programming environment.
 Read [this](/components/application-connector#details-access-the-application-connector-on-a-local-kyma-deployment) document to learn more.

-  4. Provision a kubernetes cluster on minikube ready to be installed with Kyma run this command:
+  4. Provision a Kubernetes cluster on Minikube.
+Run:
      ```bash
      kyma provision minikube
      ```
-     > **NOTE:** Kyma CLI command above uses default minikube vm driver installed for your OS, for list of default vm driver for supported OS and other available vm drivers you can read from [here](http://github.com/kyma-project/cli)
+     >  **NOTE:** The `provision command uses default Minikube vm driver installed for your OS.
+For a list of supported vm drivers see [this document](http://github.com/kyma-project/cli).
-  5. Install Kyma from sources run following command:
+  5. Install Kyma from sources.
+Run:

      ```bash
      kyma install --local --src-path {YOUR_KYMA_SOURCE_PATH}
      ```

-     Wait until installation process completed.

   6. After the installation is completed, you can access the Console UI.
 Go to [this](https://console.kyma.local) address and select **Login with Email**.
 Use the **admin@kyma.cx** email address and the password printed in the terminal after installation finished.